zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 __all__ = ["to_numpy_arr"]
 ```

+I wanted to make 'to_numpy_arr' functionality available directly from the 'tiny' package.
+This is done with the '\_\_all\_\_' list variable.
-I wanted to make 'to_numpy_arr' functionality available directly from the 'tiny' package. '\_\_version\_\_' will be linked and available also in the metadata of the package.
+'\_\_version\_\_' will be linked and available also in the metadata of the package (see below in 'setup.cfg').

 I have a 'doctest' for the module.
-I have also added a "external" test.
+I have also added an "external" test.
 This external test will be added to the repository yet will not be included in the package.

 ``` title="test.py"
 import tiny